freenas/freenas-docs/userguide/sharing.rst

 or accidental reformatting of targets containing unrecognized filesystems.
 It can also be used to segregate data; for example, to prevent the engineering department from accessing data from the human resources department.
-Refer to your switch documentation for details on how to configure zoning of virtual ports.
+Refer to the switch documentation for details on how to configure zoning of virtual ports.

 To create the virtual ports on the %brand% system, go to